 fifteen years; and Dr. Brad Lint was among the finalists for Employee of

-Mansfield University is proud to be hosting the Spring 2016 English Association of Pennsylvania State Universities (EAPSU) Undergraduate Conference!
+Thank you to all the students, staff, and faculty who helped make the 2016 English Association of Pennsylvania State Universities (EAPSU) Undergraduate Conference a success.

 After graduation, would you like to move into one of the many high-demand careers in writing?

 To make sure you succeed in the job market, the B.A.
-English now features a brand-new Professional Writing Track alongside our traditional Literary and Cultural Analysis Track.
+English features a Professional Writing concentration alongside our Literary and Cultural Analysis concentration.
 Many of you have shown interest in professional writing courses and want to prepare for the workplace now while earning your B.A. in English.

-The new Professional Writing Track will teach you to write for professional contexts, including job searching and interviewing; writing reports, grants, and correspondence; copyediting; and developing content for the Web and social media.
+The Professional Writing concentration will show you to write for professional contexts, including job searching and interviewing; writing reports, grants, and correspondence; copy editing; and developing content for the Web and social media.
 We've even added two new courses: ENG 3400: The Editorial Process and ENG 3404: Writing for the Web.
 If you would like to hone your writing skills while preparing for a career within your existing major, be sure to look into our new Professional Writing Minor!